- Parents Home

 - Internists, or internal medicine doctors, care for adults, but some see patients who are in their late teens.

-- Adolescent medicine specialists are pediatricians or internists who have additional training in caring for teens.
+- Adolescent medicine specialists are pediatricians or internists who have extra training in caring for teens.

-- Combined internal medicine and pediatric specialists have training in both pediatrics and internal medicine, allowing them to bridge the gap between treating young patients and adults.
+- Combined internal medicine and pediatric specialists have training in both pediatrics and internal medicine.

-- Obstetricians and gynecologists specialize in women's health issues and are sometimes PCPs for girls who have started menstruating.
+- Obstetrician-gynecologists (OB-GYNs) specialize in women's health issues and are sometimes PCPs for girls who have started menstruating.

-- A nurse practitioner or physician assistant sometimes is the main provider a child sees at a doctor's office.
+- Nurse practitioners or physician assistants sometimes are the main providers a child or teen sees at a doctor's office.

 When to Go to the PCP

 When in doubt, call the PCP.
-Even if the PCP isn't available, someone else in the office can talk with you and determine whether your child should go to the ER.
-On weekends and at night, PCPs often have answering services that allow them to get in touch with you if you leave a message.
+Even if the PCP isn't available, someone else in the office can talk with you and decide whether your child should go to the ER.
+On weekends and at night, PCPs often have answering services that let them get in touch with you if you leave a message.

 When to Go to an Emergency Room